Divorce Lawyer In Kent And Sussex County, Delaware

-Delaware is a no-fault divorce state, meaning that you do not have to provide a reason for getting divorced, other than irreconcilable differences.
+Delaware is a no-fault divorce state, meaning that you do not have to provide a reason for separating, other than irreconcilable differences.
 While you can seek a fault divorce based on marital misconduct, it won’t affect the financial settlement of your case.

-At the Law Offices of Murray, Phillips & Gay in Georgetown and Dover, We hope you can find a way to make your marriage work out.
-However, if the divorce is going to happen, We will help you resolve it with the least amount of damage to your family and your finances.
-We handle both contested and uncontested divorce.
+At the Law Offices of Murray, Phillips & Gay, We hope you can find a way to make your marriage work out.
+However, if the divorce is going to happen, we will help you resolve it with the least amount of damage to your family and your finances.
+We handle both contested and uncontested divorces.

-In Delaware, you have to be separated for six months before you can be divorced.
+In Delaware, you must live separated for six months before you can file for a divorce.
 Your separation date is the date you stop living together as husband and wife.
-You can live in the same house and still be separated, so long as you are not living as husband and wife.
-As your lawyer, Mr. Gay can help you resolve the issues of your divorce while you are separated.
+You can live in the same house and still live separated, so long as you do not live as husband and wife.
+As your lawyer, Mr. Gay can help you resolve the issues of your separation and divorce.

-If you think divorce is in your future, Tom Gay would like to meet with you in person to discuss your case.
-To schedule an appointment in the Georgetown or Dover office, please call 302-855-9300 or fill out the contact form on this site.
+If you think divorce is in your future, Tom Gay will meet with you in person to discuss your case.
+To schedule an appointment in Georgetown, please call 302-855-9300 or fill out the contact form on this site.